-If your stay in Finland lasts for more than three months, a residence permit (uppehållstillstånd/oleskelulupa) must be obtained from the Finnish diplomatic mission in your home country before arrival to Finland.

-Generally, the residence permit is valid for up to one year and can be extended at the Finnish Migration Service.
+If your stay in Finland lasts for more than three months, a residence permit (uppehållstillstånd/oleskelulupa) must be obtained from the Finnish diplomatic mission in the student's or researcher's home country before arrival to Finland.
+Generally, the residence permit is valid for up to one year and can be extended at the local police station in Finland.
 An application for an extension of the residence permit should be made well before the current permit expires.
 It usually takes one to two months to process the first application.
 However, extension of the residence permit may take longer.

 Please note that you need to provide proof of funding and proof of valid health insurance each time you apply for a residence permit.
 See below for further details on how to apply for a residence permit.
-Please see chapter 4.3 for information on insurance.
+Please see chapter 3.3 for information on insurance.